Sistema de Trens Urbanos de João Pessoa

-The Sistema de Trens Urbanos de João Pessoa (João Pessoa Urban Trains System) is the metropolitan train system of the João Pessoa Metropolitan Region.
+The Sistema de Trens Urbanos de João Pessoa (João Pessoa Urban Trains System), also known as VLT de João Pessoa (VLT for Veiculo Leve sobre Trilhos, Light Rail Vehicle) is the metropolitan train system of the João Pessoa Metropolitan Region.
 It is operated by the Companhia Brasileira de Trens Urbanos (CBTU) through the Superintendência de Trens Urbanos de João Pessoa.

-It currently consists of 12 stations on a single line of 30.03 kilometers, which interconnects the municipalities of Santa Rita, Paraíba, Bayeux, João Pessoa and Cabedelo, carrying an average of 11,600 passengers per day.
+It currently consists of 13 stations on a single line of 30.03 kilometers, which interconnects the municipalities of Santa Rita, Bayeux, João Pessoa and Cabedelo in the state of Paraíba, carrying an average of 11,600 passengers per day.

 History

 Imperial Period (1871–1889)

 In November 1871, the Princess Isabel signed the Decree No. 4838 to build and operate the Companhia Estrada de Ferro Conde D’Eu, connecting the seat of the Province to the village of Alagoa Grande, with extensions to those of Ingá and Independência (former name of the city of Guarabira).
 This concession did not go forward.